navamai/navamai/README.md

 ## Run multiple models side by side

 Want to compare multiple models side by side?
 All you need to do is open multiple shells or Terminal instances.
-Now in each of these, one by one, change the model, run same `navamai ask "prompt"` and compare the results side by side.
+Now in each of these, one by one, change the model, run same `ask "prompt"` and compare the results side by side.
 Simple!

 ![](https://raw.githubusercontent.com/navamai/assets/main/images/compare-models-1.png)